lammps/lammps/doc/src/Howto_output.rst

 fixes to LAMMPS <Modify>` which can then generate values that can then be output with these commands.

-The following sub-sections discuss different LAMMPS commands related to output and the kind of data they operate on and produce:
+The following subsections discuss different LAMMPS commands related to output and the kind of data they operate on and produce:

 * :ref:`Global/per-atom/local/per-grid data <global>`